42coder/Algo_Online/README.md

 This includes:

-- algo_stan: Algorithms by Stanford (also called "Learn To Think Like A Computer Scientist") on Coursera
+- [algostan](algo_stan/README.md): Algorithms by Stanford (also called "Learn To Think Like A Computer Scientist") on Coursera